 All public-facing content, and most non-public facing content, made available on our websites and social media channels must meet1 standards and guidelines outlined in Section 508 of the Rehabilitation Act.
 These standards were refreshed in January, 2017 to adopt the Web Content Accessibility Guidelines (WCAG) 2.0 levels A and AA.

-We recommend using Google Forms (part of Google@UH) for many information gathering needs, including surveys and scholarship applications.
+We recommend using Google Forms (part of Google@UH) for many public information gathering needs, including surveys, waiting lists, and contest submissions.
+Google forms make it easy to collect email addresses and file submissions from respondants.
 The University of Colorado has an informative page describing the Accessibility of Google Forms .

 Not only do the requirements apply to web pages, but most of them also apply to non-web content2, such as PDF, Word, PowerPoint, Excel, and other files.

 In our experience, it is often easier and less time consuming to convert non-native web content such as PDFs into web pages rather than to go through the process of making those files compliant.
 Thus, we recommend making the conversion to web format, and providing a link to the non-compliant file as a download on the respective web pages.